The official threatening notice from the town about sea turtle lights.

 When my house was being constructed, no lights anywhere at all at night.

-And we show up one day, and the contractor says, You got a problem here.
+And we show up one day, and the contractor says, you got a problem here.

 What?

-And I said, Well, what's the problem?
+And I said, well, what's the problem?

 Well, they showed up here.

-I said, Well, we didn't have any lights on last night.
+I said, well, we didn't have any lights on last night.

 How does this happen?

-The moon was at twelve o'clock high.
+The moon was at 12 o'clock high.

 And the moon ain't artificial light.

-I know I've there's no hope.
+And that's anyway, I know there's no hope.

 I've seen these giant sea turtles arrive.

-Uh the earliest I've seen one arrive where I live is Memorial Day weekend.
+The earliest I've seen one arrive where I live is Memorial Day weekend.

 Showed up, and it was a big mama, and it labored all the way up the beach.